JSON Templating engine is commonly used to configure many of our extensions.

 $DATAPOINT_VALUE$

-.
+$DATAPOINT_VALUE$ is a more verbose syntax for @{schema_id}.
 In other words, the following examples are identical:

 {